DIY Crochet Floor Duster Mop

 When doing the trebles for the bumps, the bumps will automatically fold towards the opposite side of the work.
 Just let it fold that way as it’s natural.

 I have highlighted the rows that are the same to make it easier to follow.
-The bold is the SC rows which are in between the treble rows.
+The bold is the SC rows that are in between the treble rows.

 - Ch 1. *1 sc in next sc.
 1 tr in next sc.
 Rep from * across to last sc, pushing tr to RS of work.
 1 sc in last sc.
 Turn.